Meet the Team

 Humanities, Princeton and Yale

-Talia Namdar-Cohen is a junior at Yale University majoring in Humanities.
+Talia Namdar-Cohen is a senior at Yale University majoring in Humanities.
 She transferred from Princeton University, where she was a reporter for Business Today, Princeton’s business journal, and a member of the Fashion Institute of Princeton.
 At Yale, she is a member of the Philosophy Debate Society, The Conservative Party, and a chef in Yale’s student-run restaurant.
 She is also the co-founder of Saqin, an events company that has organized gatherings ranging from 400+ student events to intimate dinners with the Yale School of Management.
 Outside of the classroom, she loves to write fiction, study Iranian history, cook, and spend time with family and friends.

 -